algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ## 4.2.
 Constraints
 - F# is a static language, so we need to go through the C language to create the binding.
+- We have to manage time properly for this project, as we are doubting that we could finish everything.

 # 5. Personas